 The FY22 UPWP was released for public comment on January 13, 2021.
-No public comments were received.
+No public comments have been received.
 The UPWP must be submitted to NCDOT and FHWA for review by February 15, 2021.

-TC Action: Recommend that the Board approve the FY22 UPWP.
+TC Action: Recommended that the Board approve the FY22 UPWP.